sai1231/studio/README.md

     ```env
     # Example (currently no specific backend variables are strictly required for mock data mode)
     # NEXT_PUBLIC_API_URL=http://localhost:3000/api
+    # TMDB_API_KEY=your_tmdb_api_key_here # For fetching movie details
     ```
-    *Note: At present, the application uses mock data and services within `src/services/contentService.ts`, so no backend-specific environment variables are strictly required to run it with mock data.
-If you integrate a backend like Supabase or Appwrite, you will add their specific API keys and URLs here.*
+    *Note: At present, the application uses mock data and services within `src/services/contentService.ts`.
+If you integrate a backend like Supabase or Appwrite, or want to fetch real movie details, you will add their specific API keys and URLs here.*

 ## Running the Development Server